5 TOP TIPS TO MAKE PROCUREMENT RELATIONSHIPS WORK FOR YOU

 Tip 1 – get your CRM up to date and keep it up to date

 All procurement professionals work to a system.
 What they call the system will vary depending on their organisation, who they have trained with etc. Fundamental to it will be some sort of category management.
 A key part of that will be some sort of analysis of each category or subcategory – basically they will be deciding how important you are to them.
 Of course, their view is likely to be very different to yours.
 Almost every time we ask senior salespeople what they think the customer really thinks of them and their organisation they get it wrong.

 If you have a genuinely unique product or service then maybe, just maybe, procurement might view you as critical or strategic.
 In practice, your customer organisation is going to have very few suppliers in those categories.
 The other key factor in your favour is the market conditions – if there are only a few (2-4) suppliers in the market then you are in a better position.

 Final point here is about the nature of the procurement organisation you are or might be dealing with.
 In some sectors, procurement have massive influence, in others substantially less.
 Working that out can make big difference to what your strategy should be.

-Tip 2 – ask yourself some tough questions about how important you are to the whole customer organisation.
+Tip 2 – ask yourself some tough questions about how important you are to the whole customer organisation and what you want procurement relationships to be like.
 This document How important are you to Procurement can help you be more analytical.